carpentries/instructor-training/_episodes/03-expertise.md

 > 1. Is there anything you're learning how to do right now?
 Can you identify
 > something that you still need to think about, but your teacher can do without
 > thinking about it?
-> 2. Think about the area of expertise you identified earlier.
+> 2. Think about the area of expertise you identified for yourself earlier.
 What could a
 > potential blind spot be?
 {: .challenge}